-In the small rural city of Old Town, Florida, in eastern Dixie County, there is only one grocery store available for area residents.
-In an aging building of more than 30 years old, this small Hitchcock's Market is doing its best to bring fresh, healthy foods to the neighborhood in an area recognized as a Food Desert by the USDA.
+In the small rural city of Old Town, Florida, in eastern Dixie County, there was only one grocery store available for area residents.
+In an aging building of more than 30 years old, this small Hitchcock's Market was doing its best to bring fresh, healthy foods to the neighborhood in an area recognized as a Food Desert by the USDA.

-However, the owners of this location have a vision.
-Using the NMTC Program, Hometown Supermarkets, LLC, will build a new Hitchcock's Market on land adjacent to the existing store.
-This brand new facility will:
+However, the owners of this location had a vision.
+Using the NMTC Program, Hometown Supermarkets, LLC, built a new Hitchcock's Market on land adjacent to the existing store.
+This brand new facility:

-- Nearly double the size of the current store, to 26,000 square feet
+- Nearly doubles the size of the former store, to 26,000 square feet

-- Increase capacity to serve up to 50% more area residents
+- Increases capacity to serve up to 50% more area residents

-- Upgrade equipment, such as coolers, freezers, bakery and deli equipment
+- Upgrades equipment, such as coolers, freezers, bakery and deli equipment

-- Improve the area's economic vitality by offering additional land for retail
+- Improves the area's economic vitality by offering additional land for retail

-- Employ at least 80 and create an estimated 80 temporary construction jobs
+- Employs an estimated 44 permanent positions and created 80 temporary construction jobs

-The new store will move from its current location on a local road to a nearby 12-acre site on U.S. Highway 19, which also creates a higher visibility and ease of access for customers.
+The new store moved from its original location on a local road to a nearby 12-acre site on U.S. Highway 19, which also created a higher visibility and ease of access for customers.